Actipro/WPF-Controls/Documentation/topics/troubleshooting.md

 If this error message occurs the first time you attempt to compile and run the Sample Browser project in Visual Studio, simply Clean the solution and then Rebuild it.
 That should resolve the problem.

-## Designer Doesn't Load When Opening XAML File in Sample Browser
+## Designer Functionality Not Working

-The first time you open the sample browser project and try to open a XAML file, you may encounter designer errors where the designer doesn't load properly.
-This is due to the Sample Browser never being compiled on your system yet.
+The first time you open the sample browser project and try to open a XAML file, you may encounter Visual Studio designer errors where the designer doesn't load properly.
+This can be due to the Sample Browser never being compiled on your system yet.

 To resolve this issue, simply close the XAML files, rebuild the Sample Browser solution, and reopen them.
 Everything should work fine from that point on.

+If that is not the problem, Visual Studio looks for the Actipro design-time functionality assemblies in a "Design" folder under the folder that contains the referenced Actipro control product assembly.
+If you referenced Actipro assemblies from a file path location that doesn't have the "Design" child folder containing related design-time functionality assemblies, then Visual Studio will not have designer support for Actipro controls.

+When referencing the special code-signed copies of our product assemblies, or referencing our product assemblies from any other custom path that is not the default installed location, you must manually copy the "Design" folder to be a child folder of the folder containing the product assemblies.

+If referencing our product assemblies via our NuGet packages, you should not need to worry about file paths since the NuGet packages include the design-time functionality assemblies in them.

 ## Designer Errors Reported That Don't Occur At Run-Time